 The small penis syndrome

+According to the Journal of Urology, the average penis was 5.1 inches (or 12.9cm) in 1996, whereas in 2018, most sources claim that it is 5.2 inches, that is not a major increase – but let’s explore some penis data.
 Many men has what is called small penis syndrome.
 These aren’t men with micropenis, but men with an average sized penis, but still believe that their penis aren’t the right size.
 This comes from their forming years, when they are exposed to other boys’ genitals in the showers where some boys are early developers that are flashing thick bushes of pubic hair and what for them might be a large penis.
+Perhaps this “penis size infographic” will put things into perspective quickly… else you can consider the following viewpoints:

 The size of a man’s penis can be linked to his self-image.
 But unlike abnormally small penis size which is not very common, worry about a small penis when it is limp is common.
 Oddly, these men significantly underestimates the relative size of their penises.